Llancaiach Colliery

 I found this poem amongst some old things in the Merthyr Library, I have no idea who the author was, but it is a very good poem that is well worth sharing.

-Robert Amos of Nelson mining memorabilia
+Robert Amos (R.I.P.) of Nelson and some of his mining memorabilia